Canada–Chile relations

-Canada–Chile relations are the diplomatic relations between Canada and Chile.
-Both nations are members of the Asia-Pacific Economic Cooperation, Cairns Group, Organization of American States and the Organisation for Economic Co-operation and Development.
+Canada and Chile established diplomatic relations in 1892.
+Both nations are members of the Asia-Pacific Economic Cooperation, Cairns Group, Organization of American States, and the Organisation for Economic Co-operation and Development.

 History

 In 1818, Chile declared its independence from Spain and their independence was recognized in 1844.
 In 1892, Chile opened a consulate in the Canadian city of Vancouver due to the presence of Chilean sailors in the city.
 Chile would continue to open consulates in other Canadian cities such as in Quebec City (1885), Brantford (1907) and in Montreal (1923).
 At the time, Canada did not have a diplomatic presence in Chile as it was still part of the British Empire and all of its international affairs were conducted via London.
 Canada assumed full control of it diplomatic relations after the passing of the Statute of Westminster in 1931.

 During World War II, Canada began to establish diplomatic relations with Latin American nations.
 In 1941, a Canadian commercial mission headed to Chile and signed a commercial treaty.
 Chile, a member of the ABC countries (which also included Argentina and Brazil) was seen as an important member nation within the region and Canada established diplomatic relations with Chile in 1941.
 In July 1942, Chile opened a diplomatic legation office in Ottawa.
 That same year, Canada also opened a legation office in Santiago.
 In June 1944, both nations upgraded their legation offices to embassies, respectively.

 On 11 September 1973, democratically elected Chilean President Salvador Allende was removed from power in a coup d'état by General Augusto Pinochet.
 Soon after the coup, several Chilean nationals fled to the Canadian embassy in Santiago for asylum.
 Canadian first secretary Marc Dolgin and David Adam allowed entry to the Chilean asylees and housed them at the embassy and at the Canadian ambassador's residence (at the time, the ambassador was in Argentina).
 Some 16 people were admitted to the embassy.
 After a month of hosting the Chileans, Canada (and the Chilean government) allowed for all 16 people to be sent to Canada for resettlement.
 From 1973 to 1990, Canada would receive approximately 7,000 Chilean nationals as refugees.

 In 2016, both nations celebrated 75 years of diplomatic relations.
 Air Canada operates direct flights between Toronto and Santiago.

 In June 2022, Chilean President Gabriel Boric paid a visit to Canada and met with Prime Minister Justin Trudeau in what was described by CTV News as a wide-ranging bilateral meeting.